top of page

 • Psychoeducation.

-• Conversations about the association between health and decision-making as well as reproductive mental health, post-reproductive mental health and treatment.
+• Conversations about the association between health and decision-making as well as reproductive mental health, post-reproductive mental health and integrative treatment modalities.

 • Normalization.

-• Mood and Anxiety Disorders are real and deserve attention by specialized providers versed in women's and maternal and paternal mental health, trauma-informed care and cultural humility.
+• Mood and Anxiety Disorders are real and deserve attention by specialized providers versed in women's and maternal mental health, trauma-informed care, mind/body connection and cultural humility.

 • Connection.